TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Honesty is a very expensive gift.
 Don’t expect it from cheap people.

+Paul Volcker
+“The central issue is we’re developing into a plutocracy,” he told me.
+“We’ve got an enormous number of enormously rich people that have convinced themselves that they’re rich because they’re smart and constructive.
+And they don’t like government, and they don’t like to pay taxes.”

 ---

 <a href="https://github.com/TomaszWaszczyk/historia.waszczyk.com/edit/master/src/content/powiedzenia.md" target="_blank">Edytuj tę stronę dzieląc się własnymi notatkami!</a>